How to Become an Orthodontic Assistant Permit Holder

 1. An application shall be deemed to have been abandoned in any of the following circumstances:

-1. The applicant fails to submit the application, examination, or reexamination fee within 180 days after notification by the board that such fee is due and unpaid.
+1. The applicant fails to submit the application, examination, or reexamination fee within 180 days after notification by the Board that such fee is due and unpaid.

 2. The applicant fails to take the licensing examination within two years after the date his or her application was received by the Board.